-Resource area Impacts from the No Action Alternative Impacts from Proposed Action Alternative Land Use No direct or indirect impacts anticipated.
+Resource area Impacts from the No Action Alternative Impacts from Proposed Action Alternative Land Use No impacts if existing land uses remained a mix of agricultural and undeveloped land or minor impacts if the Project Site were developed.
 Minor direct adverse impacts on land use due to change from agricultural to solar; however, solar power is considered a special exception land use in this portion of Fayette County.
 No indirect effects on land use.
-Geology, Soils, and Prime Farmlands No direct or indirect impacts anticipated.
+Geology, Soils, and Prime Farmlands Geology/Soils: Minor impacts to geology and soils could occur if the current land use practices changed or proper BMPs were not followed.
+Farmlands: Minor impacts if agricultural practices continued and proper conservation practices were not followed.
 Soils: Minor direct impacts to geology and soils, resulting from minor to minimal increases in erosion and sedimentation during construction and operation.
 While in operation, adverse impacts to soils would be partially offset by beneficial effects to soil health with the use of native and/or noninvasive vegetation.
-Farmlands: Minor direct adverse impacts from removal of 929 acres of prime farmland from potential agricultural use for the duration of the Project.
-Water Resources No direct or indirect impacts anticipated.
+Farmlands: Direct adverse impacts from removal of 929 acres of prime farmland from potential agricultural use for the duration of the Project.
+Water Resources Groundwater: Minor indirect impacts if the local aquifers were recharged from runoff containing chemical fertilizers and pesticides.
+Surface water: Minor indirect impacts if agricultural practices continued and were not maintained using BMPs.
 Groundwater: No direct adverse impacts anticipated; minor beneficial indirect impacts to groundwater due to reduction in fertilizer and pesticide use and planting of native vegetation.
-Surface water: Minor direct impacts to up to six streams (0.42 acre) due to road crossings and up to 63 wet weather conveyances (WWCs) (34,920 linear feet) due to placement of solar panels; minor beneficial indirect impacts to groundwater due to reduction in fertilizer and pesticide use compared with current agricultural use.
+Surface water: Minor direct impacts to up to six streams (0.42 acre) due to road crossings and up to 63 wet weather conveyances (WWCs; 34,920 linear feet) due to placement of solar panels; minor beneficial indirect impacts to surface water due to reduction in fertilizer and pesticide use compared with current agricultural use.
 No direct impacts to wetlands.
 Floodplains: No significant impact on floodplains and their natural and beneficial values.